FinLegal/API-Documentation/UseCasesWalkthrough.md

         }
     **Note**:  `activityTemplateId` is set to the `id` for activity 3 received in the previous step.

 4. Redirect the client using the redirect url you received in step 1.
 Now we require to you "back-fill" activities 1 & 2 so that case handlers can refer to this data in the Case Funnel dashboard.
+We recommend making the following requests after you have redirected the client for the best client experience as this means you are not keeping the client waiting unnecessarily.

 5. POST request to `/funnel/v1/cases/{caseId}/clients/{clientId}/activities`.
 Making this request will enable you to create activity 1 in CaseFunnel.
 As you are back-filling an activity you will need to also include any attributes as per the example below.
 CaseFunnel requires that you use the Submitted status to indicate this is a completed activity.
 Example request body: